-On a scale from 0 to 14, how much do you know about pH?
-What does the pH of a solution measure?
-What’s the pH of Coca-Cola?
+On a scale from 0 to 14, how much do you know about pH levels and the pH chart?
+What is the pH of Coca-Cola and what does Coca-Cola’s pH (or the pH of a solution in general) measure?
 Don’t worry.
 Today, we’ll break down all you need to know about pH measurement.
-By the end of this article, you’ll know what pH is, how to measure the pH of a solution, and the pH of Coca-Cola and other products you recognize.
-Without further ado, let’s dig into it.
+By the end of this article, you’ll know what pH is, how to measure the pH of a solution, and the pH of Coke, and other products you recognize.

 Okay, let’s start with the basics.
 I know, but we’ll use the basics to build up to the advanced ideas.
 I’ll make it quick.